lightsta1ker/lightsta1ker/README.md

 ### Hi there, I'm Ru 👋

 - 🔭 I just ventured in to DevOps!
-- 🌱 I’m currently learning node.js with TypeScript
+- 🌱 I’m currently learning k8s
-- 🥅 2022 Goals: TypeScript, React, GraphQL
-- ⚡ Fun fact: I love music and photography.

 ### Connect with me: